EastEriq/QHYccd-matlab/Readme.md

 or all together `clear QC`.

-__Note__: by quirks of the SDK, it seems that single exposure images are messed up if acquired after acquisition in live mode.
+__Note__: by quirks of the SDK, it seems that single exposure images are messed up on the QHY367 if acquired after acquisition in live mode.
 Better `close_camera(QC); open_camera(QC);` when changing mode.
 Take care also not to `open_camera(QC)` more than once without closing, that can hang or crash matlab.